Blog 7: Color Coordination

 - If you decide it’s not quite right yet, Click > anywhere inside the Background Color Box.

-- Depending upon where you stopped … either the Color Patches or the Color-Wheel/Color-Box will reappear so that you can continue experimenting.
+- The Color-Wheel + Shade-Tint-Tone Box will reappear so that you can continue experimenting.

-- Do NOT click on the little 0 in the Color-Wheel … because that keeps your basic color in place.
+- Do NOT click on the little o in the Color-Wheel … because that keeps your basic color in place.

-In future blogs I may review many of these processes again so that learning can be reinforced.
+In the next chapter I will review many of these processes again so that learning can be reinforced.